mvs-org/docs-mvs-org/source/docs/backup-account.md

 	> path_of_backup_keyfile: The path of backup file.

-# Backup and import tables
+# Backup and import accounts' database file

-If you want to backup and import your account related tables, please do as beblow:
+Somehow, We have to backup/import database of accounts, we can do as below:

-1. Backup account related tables
+1. Backup accounts database (without blocks)
 	Copy and paste the below into the path search function on your device's explorer:
 	```
 	# Windows: Explorer